ResearchComputing/Documentation/docs/cloud/aws/getting-started/aws-cli-saml2aws.md

 `$ saml2aws login`

 When prompted for the Username and Password, just hit the ENTER key to accept the defaults you configured earlier.
-Alternatively, you could log in with a different CU IdentiKey if needed.
+Alternatively, you could log in with a different <a href="https://oit.colorado.edu/services/identity-access-management/identikey" target="_blank">CU IdentiKey</a> if needed.

 Next, choose the AWS Account and Role to log in to.